In this File

 For the installation requirements and procedure, see WS_FTP Server Release Notes.

 You can download and install .NET Framework 3.0 from the Microsoft Download Center.

 You need the Windows OS disk to install IIS.
 Go to Control Panel > Add or Remove Programs, then select Add/Remove Windows Components.
-Select Internet Information Services (or Application Services on Windows 2003), then follow the on-screen instructions.
+Select Internet Information Services, then follow the on-screen instructions.